 But is it the most optimized solution for your business requirements?
 On the other hand, a digital asset management system is highly focused on the managing and sharing of rich media assets.

-Fine programs and used by many consumer solutions like Dropbox most surely are.
-Their prevalence is an indication that its file hosting services are indeed one solution that can handle the organizational needs of a business.
+The prevalence of Dropbox is an indication that its file hosting services are indeed one solution that can handle the organizational needs of a business.
 But is it the most optimized solution for your business?
+Check out these Dropbox alternatives to find one that fits your needs.

 In making the evaluation between a basic file storage system and a DAM is not a simple one.
 But instead of counting the things that consumer solutions don’t have, let’s look at the things a DAM does have.